rarutyun/iso_cpp_papers/parallel_algorithms/P3732/numeric_ranges_algorithms.md

 likely would not call the serial algorithm, yet it would need to initialize a local accumulator for each SIMD lane.

+### How to initialize each local accumulator without an identity

-### What to do when the identity element is unknown
+What if the identity is unknown or does not exist?
 What happens to a parallel implementation of C++17 `std::reduce` with a user-defined binary operation?
-The Standard offers no way to know the operation's identity, if it exists at all.
 There are two other ways to initialize each local accumulator.

 1. With some value from that subsequence, such as the first one.
+    (For example, one could use a hypothetical `reduce_first` algorithm as a sequential building block of parallel `reduce`.)
 2. With the result of applying the binary operation to two values from the subsequence.

 The type requirements of `std::reduce` seem to assume the second approach,